otlw/otlw.github.io/paper.md

 -----------------
 This system functions because we can depend on people to be self-centered.
 Everything costs tokens, from starting assessments as mentioned before, to creating new tags,which are earned through actual labor.
 This discourages system abuse, for every action can only occur with your own work.

 We also tie our payout system to consensus.
-So you don't get "paid" if you're right, you get "paid" if you're the same.
-So you are under a strong economic incentive to do the thing everyone would do.
+You don't get "paid" if you're right, you get "paid" if you're the same.
+So you are under a strong economic incentive to be in line with everyone else.
 And so if a culture of doing the right thing is incentivized initially, doing the **right** thing will become doing the **common** thing.

+Each assessor must also agree to assess when requested.
+This means assessors unsure of their own ability in a specific area will decline those assessments, as they would stand to be punished for inaccuracy